archiep123/Valuation-Metric-Ranker/README.md

 On the other hand, the P/FCF is calculated in-house.
 This means that both zero and negative denominators can be considered as the denominators that create invalid ratios for scoring and, therefore, must be treated as their nearest scorable values.

-**Cases with One Positive/Defined Value**
+**Cases with One Metric Value for Normalisation**

-Functions where totals can be manually updated have the potential to only pass the metric value for one company into 'assign_scores_to_stocks()'.
+Functions scoring metrics that can update totals without using inverted min-max normalisation have the potential to only pass the metric value for one company into 'assign_scores_to_stocks()'.
 When this occurs, the company's total is manually incremented by 0.5 points.
 This was chosen as a balanced score to allocate to the company given that the relative performance of its metric value cannot be assessed because there are no other values to compare it against.

 **Adjusted Closing Price Clarification**